snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Be sure to use sensible settings for your cluster and make use of parallel execution (e.g. threads) and [global profiles](#using-profiles) to avoid I/O contention.

+## Nesting Jobs (or Running this Plugin within a Job)

+Some environments provide a shell within a SLURM job, for instance, IDEs started in on-demand context.
+If Snakemake attempts to use this plugin to spawn jobs on the cluster, this may work just as intended.
+Or it might not: depending on cluster settings or individual settings, submitted jobs may be ill-parameterized or will not find the right environment.

+If the plugin detects to be running within a job, it will therefore issue a warning and stop for 5 seconds.

 ## Summary:

 When put together, a frequent command line looks like: